jonthorell/RetroLoversUnited/README.md

 The project is for all intents and purposes a community site for that use or is interested in the old Amiga-line of computers.

 Designated editors can create and edit articles that may or may not be commented on by ordinary users.
-Those comments must be approved by a moderator before they are visible, to prevent spam comments.
+Those comments must be approved by a moderator before they are visible (although articles do not, editors are presumed to be trustworthy), to prevent spam comments.
 Users can always edit or delete their comment if they want to.
 The editors can likewise delete their articles (although if they do that, the associated comments will be deleted as well).

 Everyone can at any time delete their account, but the same caveat applies.
 Associated articles (in case user was an editor) and commments will